Dale Kawashima Bio

-SongwriterUniverse & SingerUniverse founder Dale Kawashima has an extensive background as President of major music publishing companies, as a label A&R Executive, as an Independent Music Publisher, and as a Music Critic/Journalist/Editor.
+SongwriterUniverse founder Dale Kawashima has an extensive background as President of major music publishing companies, as a label A&R Executive, as an Independent Music Publisher, and as a Music Critic/Journalist/Editor.
 He has enjoyed success in the pop, rock, R&B and country fields.
 In addition to discovering and developing new talent as an A&R exec, Kawashima as a music publisher has supervised and represented many of the world’s top catalogs, including the songs of the Beatles, Bruce Springsteen, Bob Dylan, Prince, Michael Jackson, Stevie Wonder, Holland-Dozier-Holland, Little Richard, Burt Bacharach & Carole Bayer Sager, and Billy Steinberg & Tom Kelly.
 He has worked as an executive at Sony/ATV Music Publishing, Irving Azoff’s Giant Records, Mercury Records, and Jobete Music (the publishing division of Motown Records).

 Currently (in 2018), Kawashima is involved with several projects.
-First, Kawashima continues to oversee all activities and content for SongwriterUniverse and SingerUniverse, which are popular, online music magazines which attract an impressive 100,000 unique visitors and 295,000 page views per month.
+First, Kawashima continues to oversee all activities and content for SongwriterUniverse, which is popular, online music magazine that has 44,000 Facebook followers.
 Second, Kawashima is an A&R Consultant who helps develop young artists and songwriters, and third, Kawashima runs his independent music publishing company, Dale Kawashima Music.

 Kawashima began his career as a Pop Music Reviewer while attending college at U.C.L.A.
 He wrote album reviews in the Calendar section of the Los Angeles Times (edited by Robert Hilburn) and for other publications (including Melody Maker in England).
 Upon graduating from U.C.L.A., he became a Staff Writer/Review Editor for Cash Box Magazine for a year, reviewing both albums and singles, plus interviewing in-person such luminaries as The Who, Peter Gabriel, Andrew Lloyd Webber, the Beach Boys and the Clash.